M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Additional Experimental Results

 \subsection{Optimization Experiment Hyperparameters}

 \paragraph{ResNet20/32}

 We now discuss the hyperparameters used for the ResNet20/32 comparison between M-FAC and various first and second order optimizers.
 Both models are trained with batch-size 128 for 164 epochs ($\approx 64000$ steps) while dropping the learning rate by a factor of $0.1$ after $50\%$ and $75\%$ of training.
 This is exactly the training setup used by \cite{He_2016}.
-The best initial learning rate and weight decay values were determined by starting from the values suggested by the authors of the respective methods; in addition, we have performed a grid search around these values to examine whether better results can be obtained.
-In particular, Table \ref{tab:optim-parameters} summarizes the final hyper-parameters settings for SGD, Adam, AdaHessian and M-FAC.
+For M-FAC, we use $m = 512$ gradients, dampening $\lambda = 10^{-5}$ and initial learning rate $10^{-3}$, which were determined to be reasonable default values during development.
+For the other methods we use tuned initial learning rates from literature; in particular the value for SGD is from \cite{He_2016} while the values for Adam, AdamW and AdaHessian are from \cite{yao2020adahessian}.
+Since we found that the exact weight decay value can have a significant impact on the final test accuracies, we performed grid-searches over the commonly used values $\{0, 10^{-5}, 10^{-4}, 5 \cdot 10^{-4}, 10^{-3}, 3 \cdot 10^{-3}, 10^{-2}\}$ for all methods that use weight decay.
+Table \ref{tab:optim-parameters} summarizes the final hyper-parameter settings.

 All experiments were repeated 5 times with different random seeds and we report the median of the best test accuracy; the standard deviations were generally quite low at around $0.2$ percent accuracy.